 The following requirements apply:

-- Proposals for presentations and panels must be submitted no later than 17 February 2019, using the meeting submission system.
-Proposals submitted after this date will be considered on a space-available basis.
+- Proposal for presentations and panel sessions must be submitted using the meeting submission system.

 - Presenters should indicate how much time they will require (20-minute slots are granted for presentations and 45-minute slots for panels).